1972 Pulau Ubin murder: Significance of case

 Being constantly cited in later murder verdicts in later years since 1976, the Yasin verdict was one of the judgements in which it questioned the problematic application of Section 300(c) in court cases to find a person guilty of murder with no intention to cause death, and its wording gave rise to ambiguity to its real definition.
-Other cases like Lim Poh Lye and Tan Chee Wee had also, like Yasin’s case, asked such a question about the section, and it contained the judges’ own reservations about sentencing an offender, who never intended to kill in the first place or had any knowledge that death would arise from the injuries caused, to death for murder.
-There was also some criticism directed at the Yasin verdict for not giving a precise explanation about the precise injury approach or its decision, in relation to the context of Section 300(c) (eg. Tan Cheow Bok v PP).
+Other cases like Lim Poh Lye and Tan Chee Hwee had also, like Yasin's case, asked such a question about the section, and it contained the judges' own reservations about sentencing an offender, who never intended to kill in the first place or had any knowledge that death would arise from the injuries caused, to death for murder.
+There was also some criticism directed at the Yasin verdict for not giving a precise explanation about the precise injury approach or its decision, in relation to the context of Section 300(c) (e.g. Tan Cheow Bock v PP).

-The Privy Council’s verdict over Yasin’s case is included as a case study in the syllabus of Singapore’s law courses in universities like National University of Singapore and Singapore Management University.
+The Privy Council's verdict over Yasin's case is included as a case study in the syllabus of Singapore's law courses in universities such as the National University of Singapore and Singapore Management University.
 It is also included as one of the subjects tested in the bar examinations in Singapore.